department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/unemployability.md

 <div class="va-introtext">

 You may qualify for what’s called “individual unemployability" if you can’t work because of a disability related to your service in the military (a service-connected disability).
 This means you may be able to get disability compensation or benefits at the same level as a Veteran who has a 100% disability rating.
+Find out how to file for VA individual unemployability.

 </div>